 There are a number of brands whose slots have stood the test of time and survived into the 21 century, but they can be really expensive to buy because most antique slots are only sold if they are still in operation and well-preserved, which makes them very rare indeed.
 On the plus side, if you decide to buy them you can have a beautiful piece of antiquity that you can still enjoy using.
 To make sure what your buying is really antique, a good starting point would be to find a slot from the most common slot manufacturers of the early era:

 The slot model will depend mostly on what you want out of the game itself, but also the design which comes in many styles, from art deco and art nouveau to mid-century modern and beyond.
 Some slots will just speak to you when you first see them, while others will look like something you would never put in your man-cave.
 The final choice will be on you.
+For similar takes on slot gambling, find here the new aladdins loot slot game.

 Also, a word to the wise, if you don’t want to shell out much you can always try finding a restored slot that will have some paint, body work, or mechanism changed, but also a more affordable price-tag.